CURRICULUM

 Year 11

-Building on the Key Stage 3 thematic unit, we then look at the history of Crime and Punishment through the ages and complete a thematic study on Whitechapel and Crime c.1880-1900 before a final revision programme.
+Building on the Key Stage 3 thematic unit, we then look at the history of Crime and Punishment through the ages and complete a thematic study on Whitechapel and Crime c.1880-1900 before a final revision programme in advance of the final GCSE exams in the summer term.

 Key Stage 5